Professional fly control in Reading and throughout Berkshire

 Sometimes called the moth fly due to its shaggy shape, these are a common enough problem in homes and businesses in Reading and Wokingham.
 Drain flies eat decomposing organic matter and sewage, you will find these flies following a leak from the drains or when the drains have become blocked.
 These flies feed on semi-solid gelatinous matter and slime that builds up in the neck of the drains; household or commercial drains that have not be cleaned are an ideal breeding ground for drain flies.

-Complete fly control in Reading, Woodley and Wokingham
+Complete fly control throughout Reading and beyond

 All Aspects Pest Control Reading provides a free telephone consultation if you think you have a fly infestation and we will advise you on the best course of treatment.
 We are adept at installing fly screens and fly killer machines and set your business up with a monitoring and control plan to provide you with effective fly management.